-Back in 1927, a gentleman named Max Ehrmann, wrote a poem titled “Desiderata”.
+Back in 1927, a gentleman named Max Ehrmann, wrote a poem titled "Desiderata".
 It was not particularly well known during his lifetime.
-But it became a huge hit in the 60′s and the 70′s when someone who mistakenly thought the work was in the public domain, made a poster of it.
+But it became a huge hit in the 60's and the 70's when someone made a bestselling poster of it.

 And Desiderata became a huge hit.
 Not just the poster, but narrated versions of the poem by Leonard Nimoy and Les Crane became big hits too.

 Back in the day, I really liked this poem and gave a poster of it to my sister.
 My sister in turn gave that copy to our niece as a gift, and she asked me what it meant.
 So I have put together here an analysis and interpretation of the poem's words.
 It's not a literary analysis for sure, and the poem itself is a beautiful work, full of delightful phrasing which still stirs my soul when i read it, these many years later.